Home & contents insurance made easy

-Once you’ve settled on a home insurance policy that you like (and that offers a price you’re happy with), the application process can commence!
+Once you’ve settled on a home insurance policy you like (offering a price you can fit in your budget), the application process can commence.
 Hit the blue ‘go to site’ button next to the policy of your choice to go to the provider’s website.
 From there, follow the prompts and provide the necessary information and you’ll be able to sign up in no time.

 Why do I need home insurance?

 Having the right insurance policy in place will help you keep your home and valuables safe in case anything is damaged or stolen.
 Water damage, fires and theft can affect anyone.
 And if they happen to you, would you rather it was paid for by an insurer or out of your pocket?